NETWORK MANAGEMENT PRACTICES POLICY DISCLOSURE

-The congestion management practices utilized by Provider are “protocol-agnostic” meaning that the network does not manage congestion based on the online activities, protocols or applications a customer uses.
-Rather, Provider’s congestion management practices focus only on the heaviest bandwidth users in real time.
+The congestion management practices utilized by the Provider are “protocol-agnostic” meaning that the network does not manage congestion based on the online activities, protocols, or applications a customer uses.
+Rather, Provider’s congestion management practices focus only on the heaviest bandwidth users in real-time.

 To see Provider’s current promotions and pricing on broadband Internet access service, please visit our website (www.pnpt.com), or call 308-697-7678 to speak with a customer service representative.

-Usage-Based Fees: Provider’s Internet service is priced on a flat-fee basis (plus taxes).
-Provider does not charge end users a usage-based fee for Internet service.
+- Usage-Based Fees: The Provider’s Internet service is priced on a flat-fee basis (plus taxes).
+The provider does not charge end users a usage-based fee for Internet service.

-Provider may collect equipment information to identify the equipment customer is using on the network, including, but not limited to: equipment type, serial number, settings, configuration and software.
-Provider may also collect performance information to examine the operation of the equipment, services and applications the customer may use on the network, including, but not limited to: IP addresses, URLs, data transmission rates and latencies, location information, security characteristics, and information about the amount of bandwidth and other network resources customer is using in connections with uploading, downloading or streaming data to and from the Internet.
+The Provider may collect equipment information to identify the equipment customer is using on the network, including, but not limited to: equipment type, serial number, settings, configuration, and software.
+The Provider may also collect performance information to examine the operation of the equipment, services, and applications the customer may use on the network, including, but not limited to: IP addresses, URLs, data transmission rates and latencies, location information, security characteristics, and information about the amount of bandwidth and other network resources customer is using in connections with uploading, downloading or streaming data to and from the Internet.

 If you have any questions regarding Provider’s Network Management Practices Policy or would like to file a complaint with Provider regarding its network management practices, please contact Provider at: